spsiripriya/HPC_Project_Team_A-13/README.md

 - GPU Acceleration using CUDA for faster convolution and backpropagation

 ## Build and Run
-Compile and run the project using:
+Compile and run the prject using:
 ```bash
 Compile using:
 g++ main.cpp model.cpp layers.cpp dataset.cpp utils.cpp training.cpp \